unibeninterns/server2_v2/PRD.md

 - Default scores should have slight variations to simulate real review patterns
 - Generate templated feedback explanations

-#### 3.3.3 Future AI Scoring Capabilities (Design Only)

-- Document structure for integration with NLP models
-- Scoring based on TETFund's evaluation criteria
-- Pattern for explanation generation for each score
-- Framework for bias detection and mitigation
-- System for model performance monitoring

 ### 3.4 Human Review Workflow

 #### 3.4.1 Reviewer Assignment